BenThatch/SEED_group2/README.md

 Summary of each file in main repository branch

-Demo01_StrightControl: Arduino sketch that is final Demo 1 code that takes a distance in feet and drives straight to that distance.
+Demo01_StrightControl: Arduino sketch that is final Demo 1 code that takes a distance in feet and drives straight to that distance using a PID Controller and ramp response.

-Demo01_TurnControl: Arduino sketch that is final Demo 1 code that takes an angle in degrees, moves to that angle and drives forward 1 foot.
+Demo01_TurnControl: Arduino sketch that is final Demo 1 code that takes an angle in degrees, moves to that angle and drives forward 1 foot using a PID Controller and ramp response.

 Demo1_ISR_rewrit.ino : an arduino sketch adapted from the code Ben Wrote for assignment 2, which moniterd the movement of a virtual robot according to how 2 encoders were moved, to moniter how our actual wheels are moving.
 Main advantage over use of Encoder library velocity calculation in ISR.